ogbigboss/how-i-got-my-netflix-show-cancelled/notes.md

 > You're making everyone nervous.
 > - Richard Schiff as Phillip Cowan

+> [ Michael Narrating  ] When selling yourself as a traitor, you can't be too eager.
+A good op[erative] will walk away from a recruitment that seems too good to be true.

 > [ Michael Narrating  ]
 > When you can't win in a fight, sometimes you have to settle for making sure that if you lose, everyone loses.
 It works for nuclear weapons, it works for me.